Mehmet-Arda-Burkan/CMD-RPG/README.md

 # CMD-RPG
-This is a RPG game which runs in CLI.
+This is an RPG game which runs in CLI.
+The game has a mod system that you can use to add custom enemies and weapons.

+(Sorry About The Bad English)

+Files will come as soon as possible.